 The lasting solution to all these types of situations comes from first understanding that creating a fortress of clutter around oneself creates more problems than it solves.
 There needs to be a change of focus from self-protection to self-discovery.
 The real source of the issue needs to be found, which will often turn out to be a traumatic event that caused deep-seated feelings of betrayal, loss of safety, loss of self-confidence, or loss of self-esteem.
 Richard’s Personal insight sessions are one of the best ways I know to do this..

 Another great resource is the Grief Recovery Method that’s explained in The Grief Recovery Handbook by John W. James and Russell Friedman.
-You may not think these types of losses are associated with grief, they most certainly are.
+You may not think these types of losses are associated with grief, but they most certainly are.
 The book guides the reader through tried and tested steps to engage the recovery process and move on in their life.

-For anyone reading this who doesn’t feel they need personal help but could really use some motivation to tackle their clutter before it gets out of hand, I teach Fast Track Clutter Clearing online courses that are open to people from all over the world.
+For anyone reading this who doesn’t feel they need personal help but could really use some motivation to tackle their clutter before it gets out of hand, my online clutter clearing courses are open to people from all over the world.
 Highly effective and great fun too!

 Copyright © Clear Space Living Ltd 2014, updated 2022